 - A return prior to 3 months postpartum.

-- Pre-existing connective tissue hypermobility issues such as Ehlers Danlos.
+- Connective tissue hypermobility disorder such as Ehlers Danlos.

-- Psychological issues such as postpartum anxiety or depression that may affect a woman’s ability to determine appropriate intensity and duration of activity.
+- Psychological issues, such as postpartum anxiety or depression, that may affect determining appropriate intensity and duration of activity.

 - A cesarean birth or perineal tearing with a vaginal delivery.

 - Relative energy deficiency in sport.

 Itching to Get Back Into Crossfit Postpartum?

 For many Crossfit athletes, the gym is where we go to decompress, engage with like minded people, and to feel good.

 My best recommendation is to stay home for a minimum of 4 weeks.